albertattard/spring-boot-camp/docs/02-data/06-custom-queries/03-by-country.md

    }
    ```

    Add the new method to the `ContactUsService` interface.
-We will be adding more methods to this interface and that's why we never declared the interface as a [`@FunctionalInterface`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/FunctionalInterface.html).

    Update file: `src/main/java/demo/boot/ContactUsService.java`